-The new committal procedure in the Criminal Procedure Act 1986 applies to children (persons under the age of 18) who are charged with serious children's indictable offences;34 s.27(2) and (2B) of the Children (Criminal Proceedings) Act 1987 ("the CCPA").
-However, as noted
+The new committal procedure applies to children (persons under the age of 18) who are charged with serious children's indictable offences and thus dealt with according to law; 27(2B) of the Children (Criminal Proceedings) Act 1987 ("the CCPA").
+References in this section are to that Act, unless otherwise indicated.
+A new procedure is introduced for children who are charged with non-serious children's indictable offences but whose matter is not dealt with summarily, pursuant to sections 27 and 31, both of which are amended.

-34 The term "serious children's indictable offence" is defined at s.3(1) of that Act: serious children's indictable offence means:
+The term "serious children's indictable offence" is defined at s.3(1) of that Act and cl.4 of the Children (Criminal Proceedings) Regulation 2005.

-(a) homicide,